DiskChunGS: Large-Scale 3D Gaussian SLAM Through Chunk-Based Memory Management: Related Work

 \subsection{Gaussian Splatting SLAM}

 The integration of 3DGS into SLAM represents a significant advancement in real-time photorealistic reconstruction.
 Early methods like GS-SLAM~\cite{yan2024gsslamdensevisualslam} first demonstrated this potential.
 Photo-SLAM~\cite{huang2024photoslamrealtimesimultaneouslocalization} advanced the field by combining ORB-SLAM3 localization~\cite{Campos_2021} with hyper primitives that merge explicit geometry with implicit photometric representations.
+CaRtGS~\cite{Feng_2025} extends Photo-SLAM by improving rendering efficiency through splat-wise backpropagation, adaptive keyframe optimization, and opacity regularization for model size control.